pipefunc/pipefunc/docs/source/faq.md

 ## How to handle multiple outputs?

 Functions in a pipeline can return multiple outputs.

 By default, `pipefunc` assumes that a function returns a single output or a tuple of outputs.
 For any other return type, you need to specify an `output_picker` function.

+If `output_picker` is not specified, `pipefunc` assumes that the function returns a single output or a tuple of outputs.
+In this case, the `output_name` should be a single string or a tuple of strings with the same length as the returned tuple.

 Here are a few ways to handle multiple outputs: